talicopanda/social-media-influence-analysis/README.md

 - tweets: the original tweets of this user
 - retweets: the retweets of this user
 - retweets in community: the retweets of this user's tweets or retweets by users that follow this user and with a post time after the corresponding tweet/retweet of this user (check who retweeted my retweet/tweet based on the timestamp and if the user follows me).

+Refer to [Implementation](#implementation) for further details on how tweets, retweets and reweets in community are stored.

 ## Community